adobe stock

 Create a comprehensive emergency plan that covers actions to take before, during and after a flood.
 Identify safe evacuation routes, meeting points and contacts.
 Consider adding alternative communication methods in case phones aren’t an option.
 Make sure all family members are familiar with the plan and practice drills regularly to ensure everyone knows what to do in case of a flood.
 For ideas about creating an emergency plan that works for your family, visit Ready.gov.

 Standard home insurance typically doesn't include flood insurance.
 Review your homeowners' or renters' policy to understand what coverage you have and to prioritize whether you should purchase additional protection.
 This specialized coverage can help you recover quicker and minimize the financial burden after a flood disaster.
-Having flood insurance ensures you're not solely reliant on government assistance or disaster relief, providing a greater sense of security and control over recovery efforts.
+Having flood insurance helps ensure you're not solely reliant on government assistance or disaster relief, providing a greater sense of security and control over recovery efforts.
 It can also enhance your property's resale value, as potential buyers are more likely to consider a property with comprehensive flood coverage.
 Make sure to purchase flood insurance early because there is a 30-day waiting period before coverage begins.

 A current list of all your major possessions can help ensure you have the right amount of coverage.
 Knowing what you own and its estimated financial value is helpful when you’re reviewing your policy with your insurance agent.
 In the event you need to file a claim for theft or damage, a home inventory can help expedite the process.
 Creating one is as simple as making a list of items or even recording a video on your phone.
 Get more tips for making a home inventory list from AAA.